 Gwanghwamun Square is a street of culture that was redesigned in the heart of the city to create a global spot that restores the sights of old Seoul with its 600-year history.
-At the plaza, make sure to take photos in front of these statues of the most well-known influential figures in Korean history – Admiral Yi Sun-shin and King Sejong the Great (fourth king of the Joseon Dynasty and the creator of Korean alphabets).
+At the square, make sure to take photos in front of these statues of the most well-known influential figures in Korean history – Admiral Yi Sun-shin and King Sejong the Great (fourth king of the Joseon Dynasty and the creator of Korean alphabets).

 Gyeongbokgung Palace (Royal Guard Changing Ceremony)

-It is the largest royal palace of the Joseon Dynasty and an attraction not to be missed for anyone traveling in Seoul.
+It is the largest royal palace of the Joseon Dynasty and an attraction not to be missed for anyone travelling in Seoul.
 Gyeongbokgung Palace is most notably characterized by the extensive palace grounds and an orderly arrangement of the palace buildings.
 The greatest highlight of Gyeongbokgung Palace is the Royal Guard Changing Ceremony.
 It takes place twice a day, every day at 10:00 and 14:00, except on Tuesdays.